Orbifold quantum D-modules associated to weighted projective spaces: Direct approach from the D-module

 where $\hat\om$ is independent of $\h$.
 In the case of a Fano manifold, the transformation procedure is explained in detail in chapter 6 of \cite{Gu08}.
 It involves a Birkhoff factorization $L=L_-L_+$ of a matrix-valued function $L$ such that $\Om=L^{-1}dL$, after which one defines $\hat\Om=(L_-)^{-1}dL_-$.
 The basis $1,\h\b,\dots,(\h\b)^{\s-1}$ is transformed to the new basis $L_+^{-1}\cdot 1, L_+^{-1}\cdot\h\b,\dots, L_+^{-1}\cdot(\h\b)^{\s-1}$, where $L_+^{-1}\cdot(\h\b)^{i}$ means $\sum_{j=0}^{s-1} (L_+)^{-1}_{ji} (\h\b)^{j}$.

+In general it is difficult to carry out such Birkhoff factorizations explicitly, or even to know whether they exist.
+Here, however, $L_+$ can be found by the method of \cite{AmGu05}, \cite{Gu08}.
+The effectiveness of our approach comes from the fact that only the factor $L_+$ is needed (not the more complicated factor $L_-$, which is equivalent to the $I$-function).

-In general it is difficult to carry out such Birkhoff factorizations.
-However, the factorizations needed in the present article can be carried out explicitly by the finite algorithm given in \cite{AmGu05} and section 6.6 of \cite{Gu08}.
-In the case of weighted projective spaces themselves (though not for hypersurfaces), the differential operator factorization given in section \ref{results} provides a short cut to an immediate explicit answer.
+In the case of weighted projective spaces themselves (though not for hypersurfaces), the differential operator factorization given in section \ref{results} provides a short cut for the computation of $L_+$.
 Namely, we introduce directly a new basis $P_0,\dots,P_{\s-1}$ by defining